 “Ms. Pamela is a kind and genuine active listener.
 She has provided activities and worksheets that have helped my family and I tremendously with our daily lives.
 We are so grateful for the help.
 I look forward to my sessions with Pamela every week!”

 “I met with Debra to find a way to resolve a family conflict.
 I was new to counseling and was hesitant to reach out for help.
 Debra was a compassionate listener who immediately made me feel comfortable.
-She helped me gain insight and self-knowledge in order to incorporate new tools and behaviors that I could use in order to set boundaries and establish healthy communication with my family member.
 I have found a new confidence in setting boundaries in other areas of my life as well.”

 Frequently Asked Questions

 For examples of questions that might be beneficial to explore in therapy, please see below.

 What is the difference between family therapy and counseling?

 How do I prepare for family counseling?